This is a personal photo log of living in Hilo in January and February 2008 and news stories that impacted Hilo.

 'Imiloa Astronomy Center in Hilo

 We joined the 'Imiloa Astronomy Center.
-The $100 family membership will quickly pay for itself since it is the type of place we will want to go repeatedly and it is expensive by the trip ($17.50 per adult).
+The $100 family membership will pay for itself since it is the type of place we will want to go repeatedly and it is expensive by the trip ($17.50 per adult).
 The membership allows us to bring 2 people with us and unlimited access to everything.
-The Center is on the University of Hawaii, Hilo campus.
+The Center is above the University of Hawaii, Hilo campus.

 Imiloa Astronomy Center in Hilo